1. Turn on Direct Expense as an Extraction Type

 🔔 Important:

-Select the Payment Type
+Select the correct Payment Type

 Make any necessary adjustments